 Aerial Art Action against oil drilling off the Portuguese coast, produced by John Quigley, during the "Defend the Sacred" gathering in Tamera, Portugal, 2017 (photo by Ludwig Schramm)

-Humanity is at the pinnacle of a historic death cult.
-Late last year, more than 15,000 scientists from 184 countries issued a dramatic “warning to humanity” over biodiversity loss due to overconsumption of resources.
+In late 2017, more than 15,000 scientists from 184 countries issued a dramatic “warning to humanity” over biodiversity loss due to overconsumption of resources.
 They agreed that if we continue “business as usual,” we'll shortly approach a point where it will be too late to shift our apocalyptic trajectory; worldwide ecosystem collapse will be inevitable.

 In its compulsion for unending growth, capitalism has developed a vampiric mechanism of planetary proportions, sucking the lifeblood out of the Earth's body.
 In its addiction to mining, oil drilling, deforestation, the exploitation of billions of lives and the mental enslavement of humanity, today's global economic system precisely embodies Wetiko, an Algonquin word for “cannibalism” that illustrates the insanity we've fallen prey to.
 Wetiko is the psycho-spiritual “disease of the white man” which makes amnesiacs of us – our natural sense of basic interdependence with other beings is obliterated and replaced with an addictive focus on personal short-term profit.